mikependon/RepoDB/RepoDb.Documents/documentation_v1.0.10.md

 Below is the way on how to call the operation.

-Returning an enumerable of `Dynamic` object.
+Returning an enumerable of `dynamic` object.
 ```
 var stockRepository = new StockRepository(connectionString);
 using (var connection = stockRepository.CreateConnection().EnsureOpen())